ansible/workshops/exercises/ansible_windows/8-chocolatey/README.md

 >
 > Back in [exercise 1](../1-tower), when you created the project in Automation Controller, you checked an option to `UPDATE REVISION ON LAUNCH` - so we did not really need to refresh the project in Controller, but just in case that option was missed...

-The playbook should run and make the configuration changes, and the output from the last `debug` task showing the value of the `ansible_chocolatey.config` section should reflect those changes and show the new values for `cacheLocation` and `commandExecutionTimeoutSeconds`.
+The playbook should run and make the configuration changes, and the output from the last `debug` task showing the value of the `ansible_chocolatey.config` variable should reflect those changes and show the new values for `cacheLocation` and `commandExecutionTimeoutSeconds`.

 ![Run Job Template](images/8-chocolatey-configuration-job-run-2-successful.png)

 <br><br>

 And thats it.
 This exercise covered most Chocolatey related Ansible modules available (with the exception of `win_chocolatey_source` and `win_chocolatey_feature` which you can read about [here](https://docs.ansible.com/ansible/latest/collections/chocolatey/chocolatey/win_chocolatey_feature_module.html) and [here](https://docs.ansible.com/ansible/latest/collections/chocolatey/chocolatey/win_chocolatey_source_module.html).
-Hopefully you got a taste of the possibilities by using Ansible together with Chocolatey to manage your Windows packages.
+Hopefully you got a taste of the possibilities by using Ansible together with Chocolatey and the `chocolatey.chocolatey` collection to manage your Windows packages.

 <br><br>
 [Click here to return to the Ansible for Windows Workshop](../README.md)